AdyTech99/volo/README.md

 ```
 On Windows, navigate to the cloned repository and double click start.bat

+Once, the server runs, press CTRL+C to stop it.

 ### Step 4: Configure Volo
 **Set Up config.ini:** Open the newly-generated config.ini file and specify the path to the .zim file downloaded from Kiwix: